crunchysteve/SoleBot/README.md

 Solenoid operated, adaptable, robotic drumkit to play real drums from a MIDI drum machine or DAW.
 Named "SoléBot" for the solenoid actuators used to directly beat the drums.

+# New Solenoid Bracket Design

+20241212-1835AEDT: Ignoring the "wrong" mounting holes for the solenoids the new beater bracket design is done.

+This design uses a pair of Gibratar vintage hoop clips, a length of M5 threaded rod and a few nuts and washers to fasten the bracket to the drum.
+It also mounts the solenoid out from the end of the bracket, rather than mounting it on the side.
+This should prevent any inaccuracies that *may* be introduced by torsional forces of the solenoid being offset from the bracket centre.

+Pictures...

 #Another Stage in the working Prototype

 20241212-1835AEDT: The "Markmothersburg" now has a 24v power supply, a MIDI interface and a housing.
 Just waiting for the 5v buck converter to arrive and I can start wirring it up.
 Pictures...